 Detroit Michigan Trademark Attorney: US Citizenship and Trademark Applications, The Bottom Line

 The bottom-line for trademark applicants is that it is essentially that you collaborate with a knowledgeable US-based trademark registration lawyer for your US trademark applications.
 The requirements of citizenship or organization disclosure can be complicated features of a trademark registration application.

 Detroit, Michigan Trademark Registration Attorney John Hilla is available to assist.
-Please feel free to contact us here or at 1 (734) 743-1489 to schedule a free telephonic consultation.
+Please feel free to contact us at 1 (734) 743-1489 to schedule a virtual consultation.